Dr Caroline Bressey

 Photograph of images from Sites of Africa by

-Public history and geography
+Public histories and geographies

 Online Audio slide show for Newspapers on Campaign!
-A new British Library and MLA Council initiative that brings museums, archives and schools together to inspire young people into active citizenship, launched summer 2009.
+A British Library and MLA Council initiative that brings museums, archives and schools together to inspire young people into active citizenship, launched summer 2009.

 Portraits, People and Abolition.
 Gallery trail to highlight connections to the Slave Trade and its abolition in the images at the National Portrait Gallery, London, April 2006.